 - Never yell or punish your puppy during a training session.

-- Keep training sessions short but repeat often.
+- Keep training sessions short, but repeat them often.
 5 to 10 minutes is sufficient.

 - Training treats are a great way to reward your pup for good behavior in new situations.